gerardchung/regression_class_COPpaper/README.md

 # Files and Codes for Regression Class UNC 10th March 2021
+I presented how I conceptualized, wrote, and analyzed my paper.

-## Paper "Associations between depression and parenting of fathers in Head Start and parental self-efficacy as a protective factor" published in Child and Youth Service Journal
+## Paper "Associations between depression and parenting of fathers in Head Start and parental self-efficacy as a protective factor"
 - Download the pdf from github
 - Article is published in [Child and Youth Services Review](https://doi.org/10.1016/j.childyouth.2020.105758)